riceissa/issarice.com/pages/bash-shortcuts.md

 ...

 Here are some useful shortcuts when you're working in the Bash shell.
-This file is categorised by use.
+Shortcuts are categorised by use.

 # Conventions

 -  `Ctrl`-`a`:
 Hold the Control key and press 'a'.
--  `Alt-a`:
+-  `Alt`-`a`:
 Hold the Alt key and press 'a'.
 The Alt key is sometimes called the [Meta key](http://en.wikipedia.org/wiki/Meta_key).
 If the Alt key doesn't work, try using the Escape key instead.
-(So **Esc-a** instead.
+(So `Esc`-`a` instead.
 You might need to let go of the Escape key before pressing 'a'.)
 -  This page is [*case sensitive*](http://en.wikipedia.org/wiki/Case_sensitivity) so `a` is different from `A`.
 `A` is the same as `Shift`-`a`.
-- A *smallword* is any string of characters that contain *only* characters from the set {a-z,A-Z,0-9}.
+- A *smallword* is any string of characters that contain *only* characters from the set `{a-z,A-Z,0-9}`.
 Smallwords are delimited by non-alphanumeric characters (whitespace, full stop, caret, etc.).
 This is similar to a lowercase 'w' in the Vi editor.
 - A *bigword* is any string of characters *not containing a whitespace*.